 Since the title page says this is “Part 1” I believe we are going to have this new vital perspective Mr. Oppenheim brings to the observation of the industry for a few more installments.
 We need a voice willing to do the legwork to expose the other Emperors while elevating the Artists.
 He seems poised to be that.

-Disclosure: This review was based on a copy of Fragrant provided by Riverhead Books.
+Disclosure: This review was based on an advance copy supplied by the author.